What’s it like being an online life coach?

 More About Guest Contributor

-Tamara Pflug is a life coach & personal development expert, she’s the owner of the Personal Development Zone.
+Tamara Pflug is a certified life coach & personal development expert, she’s the owner of the Personal Development Zone.
 She’s passionate about helping millennials (like her!) reach their full potential and become more self-confident.
 Through her blog and podcast, you can learn how to bring your hidden confidence out and start living the life you want to live!